MediaArea/MediaConch/DesignNarrative.md

 For communication MediaArea will establish public mailing lists and an IRC channel for foster support and involvement from memory institutions.

-MediaArea will solicit, create, and accept test files and reference files that highlight various features of the conformance checker and illustrate likely preservation issues that may occur within the selected formats.
+MediaArea will solicit, create, and accept test files and reference files that highlight various features of the implementation checker and illustrate likely preservation issues that may occur within the selected formats.

 ### Community Interviews